Welcome to the Bed Time Research Institute

 What is the Bed Time Research Institute (BTRI)?

 The Bed Time Research Institute (or BTRI) is part of the Simulation and Optimization Laboratory in the Department of Computer Science at the University of Illinois at Urbana-Champaign.†

-The BTRI conducts research using STEM (Science, Technology, Engineering, Mathematics) methods applied to problems that impact society, inform policy, and/or are of broad societal interest.†
+The BTRI conducts STEM (Science, Technology, Engineering, Mathematics) research applied to problems that impact society, inform policy, and/or are of broad societal interest.†

 How did the Bed Time Research Institute get its name?